dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview.md

 ## Prerequisites

 The metadata API is available to accounts on the _Team_ and _Enterprise_ plans, for any version >= dbt v0.19.0.
 Please note that artifacts generated with a version of dbt _less than_ v0.19.0 will not be accessible via the dbt Cloud metadata API.
+For information on upgrading, see "[Version migration guides](https://docs.getdbt.com/guides/migration/versions)."

 ## How to browse the API